apiato/documentation/docs/components/optional-components/events.md

         └── ...
 ```

-The following graph shows the registration flow of events and listeners:
+The following diagram illustrates the registration flow of the events and listeners in the above folder structure:

 ```mermaid
 graph LR